mileshobby/Events4U/README.md

 ## Future Directions

-Next steps for Events4u the following:
+Next steps for Events4u are the following:

 ### Tags

-While currently, events are tagged with categories, it would make sense to allow for other tags as well.
+While events can already tagged be with distinct categories, it would make sense to allow for other tags as well.
 This would enhance search capabilities for users by speeding up queries (searching tags is a lot faster than searching through lengthy descriptions) and improving accuracy.

 ### Calendar